Solid Waste and Recycling

 Purple bags full of trash sitting next to road.

-The City will provide resources to community members interested in establishing litter crews to help keep our City sidewalks and streets free of litter.
-Once a litter crew has been established, the City will coordinate regular municipal waste collection services.
-Please contact AskPW@cob.org if you would like to learn more about this program.
+We will provide resources to community members interested in establishing litter crews to help keep our City sidewalks and streets free of litter.
+Once a litter crew has been established, we will coordinate regular municipal waste collection services.
+Please contact us at AskPW@cob.org if you would like to learn more about this program.

-The Solid Waste Group cleans up unauthorized homeless encampments that have been abandoned on public property.
+The City cleans up unauthorized homeless encampments that have been abandoned on public property.
 Cleanup efforts are intended to help maintain public health and safety.
-The City offers a number of direct services for people experiencing homelessness, including garbage dumpsters, porta-potties, access to water and showers, and free vouchers for wastewater dumps for people living in recreational vehicles.
+The City offers a number of direct services for people experiencing homelessness, including garbage dumpsters, access to water and showers, and free vouchers for wastewater dumps for people living in recreational vehicles.

 Crews digging out shopping carts buried deep in creek.